 How to Stop Runners' Cramps

-"If you have a problem [with cramps after] eating two hours before, eat 3 hours before," Galloway says.
+"If you have a problem [with cramps after] eating 2 hours before, eat 3 hours before," Galloway says.

 Also pay attention to what you eat and its effects on your running.
 "A simple carb by itself [such as a piece of fruit] and water usually is fine," Galloway says.

 It's a matter of finding what works for you.
-For instance, Galloway says many people tell him they have gut problems after eating bananas, but not
+For instance, Galloway says many people tell him they have gut problems after eating bananas, but not apples, before a run.

 To prevent muscle cramps, McCall also tells runners to get enough fluid before exercising.
+His advice:

-He advises drinking 16 to 20 ounces 45 minutes before
+- Drink 16 to 20 ounces 45 minutes before training.

 How to Treat Cramps While Running

-When a muscle cramp strikes, McCall tells runners to stop exercising, rest, and hydrate -- preferably with a sports drink that can restore their
+When a muscle cramp strikes, McCall tells runners to stop exercising, rest, and hydrate -- preferably with a sports drink that can restore their electrolyte balance.